Columbia University Graduate School of Journalism, New York, NY (2009-2010) M.A., Concentration: Science

 University of Kentucky, Lexington, KY (1991–1995) B.A., Major: Communications, Minor: History

-July 2016 – Present: Associate Director of Member Content, American Psychological Association (APA), Washington, D.C.
+July 2016 – Present: Director of Member Content, American Psychological Association (APA), Washington, D.C.

-APA is a non-profit organization looking to promote the advancement, communication, and application of psychological science and knowledge to benefit society and improve lives.
-The 90,000+ members of APA are served via the membership section of APA.org.
-The goal of this site, which I helped create, is to provide members with exclusive value added content, benefits and services that will help them excel in their career, and drive member participation.
-My efforts contributed to membership growth of 1-3% year-over-year.
+APA is a professional organization for psychologists.
+APA promotes the advancement, communication, and application of psychological science and knowledge to benefit society and improve lives.
+The 122,000+ members of APA are served via APA.org/members.
+This area of the website, which I created back in 2016, provides members with exclusive value-added content, benefits and services that help them excel in their career.
+As a result of my efforts, membership has grown year-over-year.
 My role:

-- Lead member content strategy, execution and marketing in support of APA’s acquisition, retention and engagement efforts within APA’s Membership-Marketing team.
+- Lead member content strategy, execution and marketing in support of APA’s membership acquisition, retention and engagement efforts.

-- Produce articles (20+/year), webinars/videos (20+/year with 20K registrations/year) and a bi-monthly newsletter which has seen open rates increase from 4-6% since I took it over 2 months after my start date.
+- Produce exclusive member content: articles (25+/year), webinars/CEs/videos (40+/year with +50K registrations/year) a 36-page ePublication (1/year) and a bi-monthly newsletter.
+The newsletter has seen open rates increase from 4-6% since I took it over 2 months after my start date.

 - Lead content marketing efforts via email, social media, house and print ads.

-- Maintain and review website, webinar and newsletter metrics for member content efforts.
-Prepare reports for staff and chief of membership.
+- Make adjustments to content strategy based on website, webinar and newsletter metrics.
+Prepare reports for staff and leadership.

-- Collaborate with various APA offices on content opportunities.
+- Collaborate with various APA offices on shared content opportunities.

 - Regularly review and audit APA content to ensure that materials are high-value and consistent in tone with other APA departments and overall membership goals and objectives.

-- Supervise a manager of member content (1), freelance writers (7) and designers (2).
+- Supervise a manager of member content (1), freelance writers/editors (7) and designers (2).
 Help with training, coaching, setting priorities and schedules.

-- Follow trends in content development and dissemination, regularly evaluates APA’s content against competitors, keeps up to date on mental health news and scientific research.
+- Follow trends in content development and dissemination, regularly evaluate APA’s content against competitors.
+Keep up to date on mental health news and scientific research.

 Sept 2016 - Present (Passion Project): Co-Founder and Chief Content Officer, Cork Hounds, LLC